 If you walk down the baby aisle at your local grocery store, you’ll notice a ton of baby food options.
 From organic to non-organic foods, to foods served in plastic, in glass and in pouches, to an array of combinations — how do you know where to begin?
 There’s no doubt that baby nutrition can be confusing and overwhelming.

-Well, I recommend that you begin by making your own baby food at home and supplementing with organic foods in glass jars from the store when you need to.
-Remember that for the first few months of eating solids, your baby needs to receive one food at time.
-Once he’s about nine months old, you can start combining different foods.
-You are also providing breast milk in combination with starting solids.
+Well, I recommend you begin by making your own baby food at home and supplementing with organic foods in glass jars from the store when you need to.
+Remember that for the first few months of eating solids, your baby needs to receive one food at a time.
+Then, well-tolerated foods can be combined.

 To make baby’s first foods at home, simply steam, boil or bake them until they are soft, then use a food processor or blender to purée them.
 If the fruit or vegetable has skin, make sure it’s peeled before you purée it.
-For the first month or so, you’ll only need 1–2 tablespoons of pureed fruits and vegetables for each feeding.
-(12)
+If you are doing baby-led weaning, leave the food in small sticks so your baby can grab them.

-A great way to prepare and store plenty of baby food at once, put the puree into a BPA-free ice tray and then store the cubes of food in freezer-safe bags until you need them.
-Then simply pop the cube in the microwave or cook it on the stove until it’s warm and soft again.
+A great way to prepare and store plenty of baby food at once is to put the puree into a BPA-free ice tray and store the cubes of food in freezer-safe bags until you need them.
+Then, simply pop the cube in the microwave or cook it on the stove until it’s warm and soft again.
 This will save you a ton of time and money!
 Plus, you are ensuring that the foods are organic, fresh and clean.

-Here’s a list of the first 10 foods that you should offer your baby.
-These foods are rich in nutrients, easy on your baby’s maturing digestive system and soft enough for your baby to swallow easily.
-Remember to serve one food at a time, for 3–4 days, before moving on to the next food.
+Here’s a list of the first 10 foods (in no particular order) that you should offer your baby.
+Dr. Levitt suggests starting with these foods because they are rich in nutrients and will set the stage for a child’s health.
+Remember to serve one food at a time, for three to four days, before moving on to the next food.